ChristineFrancisco/ChristineFrancisco/README.md

-- 👋 Hi, I’m @ChristineFrancisco
+- 👋 Hi, I’m Christine Francisco
-- 🌱 I’m currently learning full stack development
-- 💞️ I’m looking to collaborate on anything!
+- I am a full stack web developer!
+I'm currently looking for freelance work.
-- 📫 How to reach me: email me at christine.a.francisco@gmai.com
+- How to reach me: email me at christine.a.francisco@gmail.com

 <!---
 ChristineFrancisco/ChristineFrancisco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.